 The main sources of real estate law are as follows:

-A considerable number of new publicoffering REITs were expected to be listed in the Korean market in 2019.
-Although there were not many new publicoffering REITs, the expected uptick was evidenced by such listings as the Lotte REIT, holding four Lotte Department Stores, four Lotte Marts and two Lotte Outlets situated throughout the country, which successfully completed the listing of all its common shares in October 2019; and the NH Prime REIT, holding the equities of three real estate funds and one REIT, the real properties of which are situated in the main business districts, which successfully completed the listing of all its common shares in December 2020.
-In tandem with the amended listing rules for REITs and recent amendments to capital markets-related regulations that facilitate various investment structures of REITs, a good number of new publicoffering REITs are expected to be listed in the Korean securities market in 2020.
+A considerable number of new public offering REITs was expected to be listed in the Korean market in 2020.
+Although there were not many new public offering REITs, the expected uptick was evidenced by such listings as the Koramco Energy Plus REIT, holding 187 gas stations situated throughout the country, which successfully completed the listing of all its common shares in August 2020; and the ESR Kendall Square REIT, holding 11 logistics centres situated in the metropolitan areas, which successfully completed the listing of all its common shares in December 2020.
+In tandem with the amended listing rules for REITs and recent amendments to capital markets-related regulations that facilitate various investment structures of REITs, a good number of new public offering REITs is expected to be listed in the Korean securities market in 2021.

-Due to the uncertainty of regulations with respect to disruptive technologies such as blockchain, these technologies are not actively being utilised in the real estate market.
-However, there have been ongoing attempts to implement business models taking advantage of blockchain, in real estate transactions in the market.
+There have been ongoing attempts to implement business models taking advantage of blockchain, such as offering digital asset-backed securities (DABS) with real estate as the underlying asset.
 The government has also shown its intention to support the introduction of new technology, including by exempting the application of current regulations to business models that have passed specific examinations, through a "regulatory sandbox".

-For example, Kasa Korea’s Real Estate Securitisation Distribution Platform Services was recently allowed regulatory sandbox exemption, enabling it to publicly offer asset-backed securities of which the underlying assets are real properties within Kasa Korea’s platform.
+For example, Kasa Korea’s Real Estate Securitisation Distribution Platform Services was allowed regulatory sandbox exemption in 2019, enabling it to publicly offer asset-backed securities of which the underlying assets are real properties within Kasa Korea’s platform.
 This allows investors to conduct transactions on the platform and such transactions are implemented and recorded in detail on a blockchain.
 These transactions are not subject to regulations on public offerings, under securities law, such as the obligation to file a securities registration statement.

-Although the above example suggests that securities tokens may be utilised as a means of securitising real estate and raising funds, under the current regulatory environment, there may not be significant progress in this area this year.
-However, the development and regulation of blockchain will likely become a prominent topic within Korean capital markets in the long term.
+Although there is still uncertainty about regulations with respect to disruptive technologies such as blockchain, recent progress, as illustrated in the above examples, suggests that securities tokens may be utilised as a means of securitising real estate and raising funds, and the development and regulation of blockchain will likely become a prominent topic within Korean capital markets in the long term.